HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Upgrading

-For CF212 and below upgrading to CF213 and beyond, **do not** change the admin credentials during the upgrade.
-Always set the current credentials in the `custom-values.yaml` before upgrading.
+For CF212 and below upgrading to CF213 and beyond:
+- If the `wpsadmin` credentials has been changed for Core, the new password must be set as the new `configWizardPassword` as well.
+This is due to [persisted ConfigWizard Profile](../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/persist_cw_profile.md)